Dr. Terri Daniel

 There's a famous quote (sometimes attributed to Abraham Lincoln) that says, "After age 40, you're responsible for your face."
-I'm well past 40 now, and I not only want to be responsible for the story told by my face, but to be utterly transparent and fearlessly revealed in the world.
+I'm a long way past 40 now, and I not only want to be responsible for the story told by my face, but to be utterly transparent and fearlessly revealed in the world.

 And I have lived in many worlds.

-My 25-year career as a marketing consultant in corporate America enabled me to acquire the usual trophies, including clients with private jets, a glittering group of famous friends, a massive mortgage and a couple of divorces.
+My early career as a marketing consultant in Los Angeles enabled me to acquire the usual trophies, including clients with private jets, a glittering group of famous friends, a massive mortgage and a couple of divorces.
 I was the quintessential upwardly-mobile young executive.

-Fast-forward a couple of decades through a dizzying succession of identities, attachments, losses and gifts, and things turned out to be anything but typical.
-I found myself being gently but firmly led away from the world of matter toward the world of spirit, and there was one gift that stood out above the rest... my amazing son Danny, who spent half his life severely disabled from a rare metabolic disorder, and died at age 16.
+Fast-forward through a dizzying succession of identities, attachments, losses and gifts of growth, and things turned out to be anything but typical.
+I found myself being gently but firmly led away from the world of matter toward the world of spirit, and one gift stood out above the rest... my amazing son Danny, who spent half his life severely disabled from a rare metabolic disorder, and died at age 16.
 His guidance -- in this world and the next -- changed everything.

 I could never have imagined the world I live in today.
 My life's work is focused on teaching people how to perceive death, grief and loss in a new way.
 Instead of schmoozing with the stars in L.A., I teach meditations based on breathing in starlight from the cosmos.
-Since 2007, I've published four books, produced dozens of conferences, symposiums and podcasts, earned three academic degrees, helped hundreds of people learn to live, die and grieve more consciously, and found a way to reconcile atheism with mysticism.
+Since 2008, I've published four books, earned three academic degrees, produced dozens of conferences, symposiums and podcasts, and helped hundreds of people learn to live, die and grieve more peacefully,

 At the age when most people are retiring, I'm just getting started.